Last updated June 2026

 What the Museum Will Offer

-When it reopens, Te Whare Taonga o Te Arawa will focus on the history and culture of the Te Arawa people, Rotorua’s geothermal story, and the wider history of the region from pre-European settlement through the spa town era to the present.
-The original bath pools in the basement of the building — which survived the museum years — are expected to be part of the redeveloped attraction.
+Upon reopening, Te Whare Taonga o Te Arawa will present the history and culture of the Te Arawa people, Rotorua’s geothermal features, and the region’s development from pre-European times through the spa era to the present.
+Original basement bath pools are expected to feature in the new displays.

 What to Do in the Area Now